tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 thread just before every player turn.
 After a given timeout (the maximum time a player is allowed to play as defined by the rules), the main process will simply kill the running thread if it is still running, and also consider the player as a cheater.

-{TODO: ADD SOMETHING ABOUT CHECKING THE NUMBER OF ROUNDS LEFT TO PREVENT PLAYERS FROM CHEATING WHEN IT IS THE LAST ROUND {BY SUBMITTING A BIDIRECTIONAL TRANSACTION THAT WOULD ONLY BE EXECUTED HALF WAY}

 ## Implementation of the game / game execution flow